osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

   * what ownership/group/sharing/permissions/audit trail info do we want to attach to annotations and datasets?
 Where else do we need this?
   * how to handle keywords / attributes (and description?) generically so they can be used for dataset, annotation, (buckets? not sure that makes sense)
     * Does this belong with ownership/sharing/etc properties or a separate object?
+* consider changes to data model
+  * consider eliminating different subtypes of annotation, and have one fat class/document that includes everything (comment, linked data sets, etc).
+  * consider adding a generic "text" field to base annotation document class that is used as needed by subclasses (e.g., comment for CommentAnnotation, description for LinkedDataSetAnnotation, ...).
+Mongo only supports a single text indexed field per collection.
+  * Should we simplify the query methods to be a flat data structure with all the fields reflected in the list of criteria, or stick with list of criteria?
+*  from bob (need to clarify)
+  * Perhaps point to a calibration file.
+    * Owner
+    * Date
+    * For data sets that were generated from raw data, a pointer to the raw data file, the code that produced this file and the version of that code.
+* Should ownerId be required on dataset queries?

 ## export service prototype
 * part of annotation service or new standalone service? initially will add to annotation service